Eight days after Ida, over 489,000 are without power across Louisiana

 Trending News

 The efforts of the energy workers are paying off.

-According to a Sunday update from Entergy, the initial phase of restoration, 'Damage Assessment' has been completed.
+During a Monday morning interview with Entergy, company representative David Freese said more than 40 percent of customers have power, and he added that most of East Baton Rouge Parish has lights.

+That said, Entergy adds that pockets near Central, Millerville, and O'Neal will have power restored Tuesday.

 The company said, "Damage assessment is 100% complete, and we've released estimated restoration times.
 Estimates are subject to change.
 More specifics will continue to be developed and released as restoration progresses."